pryrt/nppStuff/CommunityForum/FAQ/InstallAndRunPythonScript.md

 # FAQ: How to install and run a script in PythonScript

-Hello, and welcome to the FAQ Desk.
 You have likely been directed here because someone provided you with a script for PythonScript, and you need instructions on how to install and run the script.

 Please read at least the **Simple Version** of the FAQ in its entirety before trying to follow the instructions.
 If the person recommending you use a script in PythonScript says there are extra instructions, you should read the _entire_ FAQ.
 You may miss some important concepts by trying to skip reading this whole FAQ.
 If you have problems at any stage in this process, go back and re-read this entire FAQ and make sure you haven't missed anything.